kitzeslab/opensoundscape/docs/classifier_guide/Intro.md

 ## Precision and Recall

-One of the more universally-accepted ways of testing CNN performance isby examining **precision** and **recall**.
+One of the more universally-accepted ways of testing CNN performance is by examining **precision** and **recall**.
 These can be hard metrics to remember and get straight.

 First though, let's talk about **score thresholds**.
 The score threshold is a value above which you consider all clips to be positive for the target species/sound and below which you consider them all to be negative.
 Of course, unless your classifier perfectly identifies sounds, there will be errors in the form of false positives and false negatives.
 Some of the clips above the threshold will be **false positives** which do not actually contain the target sound.
 Likewise, some of the clips below the threshold will likely be **false negatives**, which actually do contain the target sound.
 In contrast, correctly-identified sounds at a given threshold are referred to as **true positives** and **true negatives** (see Table 3).